 • Cellphone use — including texting — was found to be responsible in 188 crashes.
 More broadly, “distraction from inside the vehicle” as well as from other types of electronic devices was the cause of 817 car crashes.

 • The police were unable to determine a primary contributor to a crash about 34.6 percent of the time.
 “Failing to yield right-of-way” was the top known cause of crashes, accounting for 12.1 percent of them.
 The second-leading cause of crashes was “following too closely,” which accounted for 11 percent.

 This release of information was incredibly forthcoming and I believe will be helpful towards the city’s “Vision Zero” plan.
 I wonder, though, how accurate the distracted driver (texting) information is.
 If they are merely looking at Illinois Traffic Crash Report data and causes that are checked off, I do not think those numbers would be completely accurate.
 For example, a driver could have been ticketed for “failure to yield” or “driving too closely” but the crash reports may not show that the driver may have failed to yield because they were looking at their phone.
 I think a more detailed analysis of these numbers is needed.

-Should you or a loved one be injured in a Chicago bicycle accident, or Chicago car accident, please call Chicago personal injury attorney, Aaron J. Bryant, for a free legal consultation at 312-614-1076.
+If you or a loved one has been seriously injured in a Chicago car accident or Chicago truck accident, then call Chicago personal injury lawyer, Aaron J. Bryant, for a free legal consultation at 312-614-1076.